matthewwithanm/django-imagekit/docs/advanced_usage/source_groups.rst

 Chances are, this is the only source group you will ever need to use, however, ImageKit lets you define and register custom source groups easily.
-This may be useful, for example, if you're using the template tags "generateimage" and "thumbnail" and the optimistic generated file strategy.
+This may be useful, for example, if you're using the template tags "generateimage" and "thumbnail" and the optimistic cache file strategy.
 Again, the purpose is to tell ImageKit which specs are used with which sources (so the "generateimages" management command can generate those files) and when the source image has been created or changed (so that the strategy has the